ViceroyFaust/JavaRPN/README.md

 | atan    | apply asin to stack 1 in degrees |

 ## To Do:
-- Add the factorial function
 - Add logarithms (including natural logs)
-- Add "save to memory" function
 - Add Radian support
-- Add Scientific Notation support
+- Add Scientific Notation support (for input)

 ## Inquiries and Recommendations
 If you have anything you would like to see added to this little project of mine, please email me at: